My students come to me from all walks of life, with a large variety of motives and learning styles.

 President, Gilwood International, Ltd.

 Charles was one of my first students, beginning with me in 2001 after 9/11.
-Prior to studying with me, he had already Chinese when he was 20 in Taiwan, then in Mainland China.
-Because of his high Chinese level, he was a big change for me when I just started to work in teaching field.
+Prior to studying with me, he was already at an advanced level when he returned from living in Taiwan and mainland China.
+Because of his high Chinese level, it was a challenge for me to bring him to a new level, but I believe I succeeded.

 In our first meeting, I asked Andrew: why do you study this language?
 He replied: for fun!
 Several years past, he has become a decent Chinese speaker and surpassed HSK Level 3!
-With his eager interested in Chinese culture and history, I couldn’t be happier to see his growth.
+With his eager interest in Chinese culture and history, I have enjoyed sharing his enthusiasm to lean.

-When we started to study in 2008, he was extremely busy at that time, but wanted to study Chinese seriously.
+He was extremely busy when we started in 2008.
 I couldn’t help with his hectic schedule, but I could adjust my time to fit his.
-Grant's family just welcomed a 5-month old daughter, who I am now trying to teach Mandarin, as well!
+Grant's family brought in a 5-month old daughter who I am now teaching as well!

 International Corporate Lawyer

-Marianne’s background is much like an ABC (America Born Chinese).
-I could totally sympathized the way she grew up, especially the part when her family asked her to learn Chinese and she struggled between two cultures.
-Naturally, we have become good friends until today.
+Marianne’s background is much like an ABC (America Born Chinese). and I could readily sympathize with the way she grew up.
+I could empathize with the way she had to struggle between two different cultures.
+Naturally, we have remained good friends until today.